SimonaH91/Codecademy_WebDev-Study-Group_2025/collab/COLLAB_GUIDE.md

 # Collaboration Projects

 Welcome to the **Collaboration Projects** folder for the Codecademy Web Dev Study Groups 2025!
 This space is dedicated to group projects and collaborative learning.
-Here, you can find exciting projects to join or start your own and work with fellow study group members to enhance your front-end development skills.
+Here, you can find exciting projects to join or start your own and work with fellow study group members to enhance your web development skills.

 ## How to Collaborate